nyumathclinic/latex-gotham/xcolor-nyu/README.md

-# beamerthemeGotham
+# xcolor-nyu

-A beamer theme for the NYU visual identity
+Color names for the NYU visual identity.
+Part of the `latex-gotham` bundle.

 ## Installation